Agoric/documentation/main/glossary/README.md

 ## Offer Safety

 Zoe guarantees offer safety.
-When a user makes an [offer](#offer) and its payments are [escrowed](#escrow) with Zoe, Zoe guarantees that the user either gets what they said they wanted, or gets back (gets a refund) what they originally offered and escrowed.
+When a user makes an [offer](#offer) and its payments are [escrowed](#escrow) with Zoe, Zoe guarantees that the user either gets what they said they wanted, or gets back what they originally offered and escrowed (i.e., a refund).
 One reason this is possible is if a [proposal](#proposal) doesn't match what the contract expects to do, it can immediately cause the [seat](#seat) to exit, getting back the amount it offered.

 ## Payment